OHNS Research Programs

 Basic & Translational Science Research Program

 Stanford OHNS research laboratories are at the forefront of innovative bioscience and technology in the field.
-Under the leadership of research division chief Professor Stefan Heller basic, translational, and clinical research programs have been developed which encompass all of the sub-specialties of OHNS.
+Started under the leadership of research division chief Professor Stefan Heller and now carried forward by Professor Anthony Ricci, basic, translational, and clinical research programs have been developed which encompass all of the sub-specialties of OHNS.
 The cardinal goal of Stanford OHNS is to conduct research on issues relevant to human disease.
 Our culture seeks to maximize collaboration among basic scientists, engineers, and clinicians to address important translational research questions.

 Basic Science Research Program